ShubhoshishRoy08/Summerizer/README.md

 Navigate to **APIs & Services > Library** and enable the required APIs.

 ### 3. Set Up Firebase:
-1. Go to the Firebase Console.
+- Add a new project and link it to your GCP project.
-2. Add a new project and link it to your GCP project.
+- Go to the Firebase Console.
-3. Configure Firebase Authentication, Firestore, and Storage as needed.
+- Configure Firebase Authentication, Firestore, and Storage as needed.

 ### 4. Configure Service Account:
-1. Navigate to **IAM & Admin > Service Accounts** in the GCP Console.
+- Navigate to **IAM & Admin > Service Accounts** in the GCP Console.
-2. Create a new service account and grant it the necessary permissions (e.g., **Cloud Storage Admin, Firestore Admin**).
+- Create a new service account and grant it the necessary permissions (e.g., **Cloud Storage Admin, Firestore Admin**).
-3. Generate a JSON key for the service account and download it.
+- Generate a JSON key for the service account and download it.

 ### 5. Add GCP Credentials to the Project:
-1. Place the downloaded JSON key in the `config` folder of your project.
+- Place the downloaded JSON key in the `config` folder of your project.
-2. Update the `.env` file with the path to the JSON key:
+- Update the `.env` file with the path to the JSON key:

    ```env
    GOOGLE_APPLICATION_CREDENTIALS=config/your-service-account-key.json